 Structures of human AGO2 show that the PAZ domain holds the last 3-4 3′-nucleotides of the miRNA in a conformation that might preclude pairing.
 Moreover, in structures that contain the a guide-target pairing that forms supplemental pairing, the 3′ end is still bound by the PAZ domain (Sheu-G).
 Since the contribution of 3′ pairing to overall affinity is much smaller than expected for RNA-RNA interactions, this, along with previous biochemical and aforementioned structural data suggests that the protein inhibits access to the 3′-most residues of the miRNA (Model 1 Fig S5A; Haley, Wee,Soloman).
 On the other hand, there is evidence for miRNA target sites that include extensive and exclusive (REF McGeary) pairing to the end of the miRNA and machinery that recognizes the 3′ of the guide to tail and trim the guide, indicating there are cases where the 3′ of the guide is free from the protein.
 It could be that a certain amount of pairing energy to a target may be sufficient to favor a state where the 3′ end of the miRNA is dislodged from the protein and bound to a target (Model 2 Fig S5A).

 Fig 4B show that for let-7a and miR-1, the 3′ pairing contribution matrices do not have signal for registers that correspond to pairing to the end of the miRNA, while miR-155 shows a relatively stronger signal for pairing at the end of the miRNA compared to registers around guide nucleotides 11-13.
 To determine which guide nucleotide to which pairing iis inhibited, we compared the 3′ pairing contributions of a 7nt target to the contribution 6nt region that spans the 7nt target except for the final (5′) residue.
 This comparison will determine whether the addition of that extra nucleotide confers and increase in affinity.
 For let-7a, comparing the 3′ pairing contribution matrices to g11-g17 to g11-g16 showed an increase in contribution due to the addition of g17 (Fig S5B).
 A similar comparison for g18 shows a slight increase, while g19 showed no increase in affinity. miR-1 shows an increase in affinity due to the addition of g18 and g19, but not g20 (Fig S5C).
 These data quantitatively support the model that let-7a and miR-1 don’t use pairing past g18 and g19 respectively, which encompasses the last 3-4 nt of the guide.
 Similar comparisons for miR-155 show that guide nucleotides 21-23 all contribute to a 7nt site of 3′ pairing affinity (Fig S5D), strongly suggesting that miR-155 pairs through the end of the miRNA.
-An alternative model is that the binding signal for miR-155 at these 3′-most registers is due to previously described “3′-only” sites, whereby the 3′ end of the miRNA pairs to the target without seed-sites pairing (McGeary et al., ).
+An alternative model is that the binding signal for miR-155 at these 3′-most registers is due to previously described “3′-only” sites, whereby the 3′ end of the miRNA pairs to the target without seed-sites pairing (McGeary, Lin, et al., 2019).
 While we are unable to deconvolute the enrichments due to binding through these two modes, there are variations in the binding energy across different seed-mismatches for miR-155 at these 3′-most registers, supporting the model that these energetics are, in some part, due to bipartite binding at both the seed and 3′ sites (Fig 4B).